Ununnilium/nav_rally_controller/Readme.md

 10. Test the buttons/switch with OsmAnd und Rally Roadbook Reader
 11. Remove USB cabel, then solder cables to 12V side of converter (drill a hole in case and pull it through).
 Connect to a 12V battery, check with a multimeter if the 5V pin is located like in this photo: <br /> <img src="img/converter.jpg" width="350"/>
 12. Solder the +5V side of the converter with some leftover cable to VIN of the ESP32
 13. Solder – of the converter (– of 12 and 5V side is the same) to GND of ESP32.
-Ground side of the butoons/switch, GND of ESP32 –of the converter must all be connected to ground of the motorcycle
+Ground side of the butoons/switch, GND of ESP32 and – of the converter must all be connected to ground of the motorcycle
 14. Check if remote control of OsmAnd works with power from the 12V battery
 15. Clean the ESP32 and converter with alcohol, optionally it can be coated with clear coat as moisture protection
 15. Fix the ESP32 and converter with hot glue in the case.
 Fix also every cable with hot glue as protection against vibrations